-The faster bonding primers are based from water or shellac.
+The faster bonding primers are based on water or shellac.

 Make sure, you do not use etching primers as they are not compatible with textured fiberglass doors.

-The best way to paint a fibreglass door is by using a painter’s synthetic brush.
+The best way to paint a fiberglass door is by using a painter’s synthetic brush.

 I don’t recommend using a paint spray gun for FRP doors unless you are an expert in the field.

 Also, before you start, it’s good to check with the manufacturer of the door to make sure if it’s paintable or not.

 In case it’s previously coated and is paintable, you should start with weatherstripping and cleaning the door.

 Here are the exact steps you should try to follow…

 - Following the manufacturer’s instructions remove weatherstripping from the door using a soft-bristled brush